• Service don't exist

 Re-Registering of members *

-The Employees' Provident Fund is a scheme for Indian employees governed by the Provident Funds and Miscellaneous Provisions Act, 1952.
-It operates under the Employees' Provident Fund Organization, widely recognized as EPFO.
+The EPF, or Employees' Provident Fund, is a fund applicable to Indian employees regulated under the Provident Funds and Miscellaneous Provisions Act, 1952.
+Services Plus, as an EPF registration process for employers, provides all the documentation as a part of the Employees' Provident Fund Organization, or EPFO, as it is widely known.

-Any establishment with 20 or more employees can seek PF registration in India.
-In specific cases, subject to certain conditions and exemptions, establishments with fewer than 20 employees may also be eligible for PF registration.
-Upon retirement or resignation, employees receive a sum that comprises their own and the employer's contributions, along with interest.
+In India, any establishment with 20 members or more can apply for EPF registration.
+According to certain conditions and exemptions, organizations with less than 20 employees may also be an EPF register.
+When retired or resigned, employees receive a lump sum consisting of their and their employer’s contributions with interest.

-Employee Pension Scheme (EPS): EPS is available to all PF account holders, with 8.33% of the employer's contribution (up to Rs.15,000) dedicated to a monthly pension for employees aged 58 and above.
+• Employee Pension Scheme (EPS): EPS is specifically offered to all PF account holders, where 8.33% of the employer's contribution (limited to employees with pay not exceeding Rs.15,000) is set aside for a monthly pension for employees over the age of 58.

-Emergency Needs: Sudden events like family gatherings, accidents, or illnesses that require immediate financial support can be covered by the PF amount.
+• Emergency Requirements: Any sudden necessity like family functions, accidents, or illnesses that needs instant fiscal support can be fulfilled by the PF amount.

 EPF Taxation Rules: